 Ensure control is switched off before cleaning.

-13.9 Lighting maintenance
+13.9 Lighting bulb exchange procedure

 Maintaining lights and indicators is a safety critical task.
-If your lights and indicator system shows a defect, please contact your Sunrise Medical Approved Dealer.
+If you do not feel confident in carrying out the following instructions, please contact your Sunrise Medical Approved Dealer.